Gavin1Johnson/Attiny85-wrist-watch/README.md

 * TL1014BF160QG (X1  Power Button) - (This is the button that will momentarily wake the circuit from sleep mode)

+Problems / (Solutions):

+* SMD LEDs were melting while soldering (Used more flux to dissipate the heat, Tap the soldering iron tip to the LED pad instead of holding it)
+* Soldered all LED's on backwards (Next time I will add polarity markers to the pads while designing the PCB)
+* Watch powers up but won't work (Using the oscilloscope I seen that the I/O pins on the AtTiny were not active like they should be when the button is pressed.
+This meant the problem was likely with the button.
+Looking at my schematic I seen that the Buttons footprint was wired incorrectly.
+Cutting the trace and jumping it with a small wire solved the problem)
+* Por fit of Glass bezel (Using a tolerance of 2mm resulted in too loos of a fit for my 3D printer.
+To get a better fit, I measured the ID of the 3D printed casing and made small adjustments to the bezel’s diameter.

 What’s next?:

 Next, I would like to implement a capacitive touch feature that capacitively couples with the glass on the watch.
 I plan to implement this by creating a circular pad on the PCB that will capacitively couple with the glass watch face.
 This will be controlled by a simple capacitive switch IC that will use a transistor to simulate the push button to wake the watch from its sleep.
 This feature would allow for the power button to be omitted.